EdDataScienceEES/tutorial-Kirstb-04/index.md

 For example look at these three markdown examples on creating a BBC news story:
 1. [Too simple](Example_markdowns/BBC_too_simple.md)

+The paragraphs of text in this example immediately gives the sense that it's more of an essay than a README document, and it therefore doesn't engage or entice the viewer to read on.

 2. [Too messy](Example_markdowns/BBC_overwhelming.md)

+On the other hand this exaple looks more like a school project than a proffessional document to be taken seriously.
+It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and overuse of underlining and making words bold, and so looks messy and unproffessional.

 3. [Just right](Example_markdowns/BBC_good.md)

-The paragraphs of text in **example 1** immediately gives the sense that it's more of an essay than a README document, and it therefore doesn't engage or entice the viewer to read on.

-On the other hand **Example 2** looks more like a school project than a proffessional document to be taken seriously.
-It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and overuse of underlining and making words bold, and so looks messy and unproffessional.

-**Example 3** is a good mix of these two.
+This is a good mix of these two.
 It has a set format throughout, and only uses images and colours where necessary.
 It both engages the viewer but also provides only the necessary information to create a concise and professional README document.

-Hopefully you can see what I mean -